stephenoken/ots.github.io/_includes/case_study/content/blinkin/about.md

 {%endcapture%}

 {%capture context_statement%}
 This is a personal project, where I wanted to improve my UX skills, and apply new learnings.
-Like user centered, or psychological bias.
+Like user centered design, and psychological bias.
-I also focused more on defining technics **??**.
+I also focused more on defining technical details.
 {%endcapture%}

 {%capture product_purpose%}